“I'm not going to do as my parents did. I'm not going to yell, I'm not going to be irritated by my child.”

 Hand in Hand Parenting is a 28-year old non-profit organisation that has helped parents worldwide create stronger attachments with their children.
 The five tools teach parents to set limits early but calmly, follow a child's lead in play, work through difficult behavior, and talk with another adult about the issues they find toughest in regular listening sessions.

 The Starter Course that Ana enrolled on is an in-depth introduction to the tools.
-The non-profit’s book, Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges is also available.
+Hand in Hand Parenting's book, Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges is also available.

 And within six weeks everyone was seeing changes.
 “When one of our closest friends who hadn't seen my kid in a while realized that she was “somehow changed, calm, and comfortable,” – those were her words – I knew that Hand in Hand Parenting was ‘real,'” she says.